BLUE HORIZON 1261

 "Yes, I remember, but who's to say I didn't have extra credits saved back that I decided to use on my own?
 We're all still strangers here, but I would like to think I could help out enough to keep everyone from getting too bored on the journey.
 If someone gets cabin fever from inactivity, they're likely to get irritable and hard to live with, and there's no place to get away from the rest of us on a ship this small."

 "Yeah, okay," conceded the navigator.
 "I won't say anything to Merlin about it, but if you go overboard getting things for the crew, he's bound to notice."

 Samantha nodded, satisfied that he accepted her reasoning.
 "Now," she said with a smile, "what is it that you like to do in your free time?"

-Jiro turned back to his desk and picked up a sketch pad he had been working on when she had arrived.
+Jiro turned back to his desk and picked up a paper sketch pad he had been working on when she had arrived.
 "I'm an artist," he said, handing her the pad.
-"I like to draw, paint and sculpt, but I don't have a kiln onboard to fire any sculptures I might create, so I'll be limited to what I can do with a pen or a brush."
+"I like to draw, paint and sculpt, but I don't have a kiln onboard to fire any sculptures I might create, so I'll be limited to what I can do with a pen, brush or tablet."